socadk/design-practice-repository/activities/DPR-ArchitectureModeling.md

 ### Benefits vs. Effort (Expected Benefits, Skill Levels)
 "Agile Modeling" by S. Ambler has a core practice called [Just Barely Good Enough Models and Documents](http://agilemodeling.com/essays/barelyGoodEnough.html) that covers cost vs. benefit of modeling (@Ambler:2002).

-George Fairbanks sends similar messages in bis book ["Just Enough Software Architecture"](https://www.georgefairbanks.com/book/). (@Fairbanks:2020)
+George Fairbanks sends similar messages in bis book ["Just Enough Software Architecture"](https://www.georgefairbanks.com/book/) (@Fairbanks:2020).

+A variation of the "if in doubt leave it out" rule for DPR method adoption applies here:

+> Do not create a 'big ball of model mud'; always have a distinct target audience and its information needs in mind when creating a model or a diagram and base your in/out and naming decisions on the preferences and background of that particular audience.

-### Hints and Pitfalls to Avoid (Common Pitfalls)
+### Hints and Pitfalls to Avoid

 * Capture both static and dynamic aspects (for instance, compile time and runtime dependencies).
+UML sequence diagrams can serve as Component Interaction Diagrams (CIDs); the [arc42 Runtime View](https://docs.arc42.org/section-6/) provides further advice.
-Consider to complement your diagrams with supplemental information; for instance, talk the reader through each figure (i.e., explain all boxes and arrows) and/or provide [CRC cards](../artifact-templates/futureWork/DPR-CRCCard.md) to explain responsibilities and collaborations of the components that appear in architecture overviews and component models.
+* Consider to complement your diagrams with supplemental information; for instance, talk the reader through each figure (i.e., explain all boxes and arrows) and/or provide [CRC cards](../artifact-templates/futureWork/DPR-CRCCard.md) to explain responsibilities and collaborations of the components that appear in architecture overviews and component models.
 * Model both "sunny day" and "rainy day" behavior (normal case, error situations).
 * Do not model just because; choose set of diagrams and notation consciously, reflecting on the project and company culture, team capabilities and preferences.
 * But do not skip modeling just because working software is valued more than comprehensive documentation; see above for motivation and (light, lean) instructions.
 * All diagrams should disclose the notation used as well as their target audience and information need that is satisfied.
 If a non-standard notation is used, a legend should be provided.
+* A [checklist for architecture diagram reviews](https://c4model.com/review/) can be found on the C4 website.

 ### Origins and Signs of Use
+Modeling arguably has been there since the very beginnings of computer science and software engineering; most computer programs actually are models and abstractions of some parts of the real world.

-If the above hints are followed, use of architecture modeling is straightforward to spot.
+If the tips in teh section "Hints and Pitfalls to Avoid" above are followed, the use of architecture modeling and models is straightforward to spot.
 If not, you have a review finding and set of questions to ask &#128515;.

 ### Related Content